VarboxInternational/docs/multi-language.md

 {!! form_admin()->close() !!}
 ```

-That's it!
-Now you can manage your dynamic translations for your model records directly from the admin.
+**That's it!** Now you can manage your dynamic translations for your records directly from the admin.

 <a name="useful-translation-methods"></a>
 ### Useful Translation Methods